whoiscurrie/whoiscurrie/README.md

 - Intercepted HTTP traffic using Burp Suite
 - Brute-forced login form with Hydra
 - Successfully bypassed login via SQL Injection (`OR 1=1`)
-- Detailed explanation of the real-world dangers of careless payloads
-- Emphasized the importance of responsible testing methods
 📄 [Read the full report on Notion](https://www.notion.so/Lessons-Learned-THM-79335f2ba80444049df5708523d8f0d2?pvs=4)
 ---
 ### 🧱 Brick Heist – TryHackMe